kmillikin/Advent-Of-Code/2024/README.md

 Presuming that hash table lookup is constant time, then sorting will be O(*n* * log *n*).
 This grows more slowly than O(*n*^2) to check the sequence, so the complexity is again O(*m* * *n*^2).

+## December 6

+The input is a map containing empty spaces (.), obstacles (#), and a single guard pointing "north" (^).
+I read this into a vector of vectors of characters.

+### Part One

+The guard marches in the direction they are pointing, until they walk off the map.
+If there is an obstacle in front of them, then they turn 90 degrees to their right (clockwise) instead of taking a step.

+The problem of part one is to count the number of (unique) empty spaces that the guard will walk through before they leave the map.

+I simulated the guard's walk until they left the map.
+If their next step would take them off the map, the simulation loop terminated and reported the count of unique spaces visited.
+If their next step would take them into an obstacle, I rotated their direction 90 degrees to the right and continued walking from the same position with the new direction.
+If their next step would take them into an empty space, I mutated the map to replace the dot (.) with an X, so that I would not count that space again.
+Then I incremented the count and continued walking from the new position (with the same direction).
+If their next step would take them into a space they had already visited, I continued walking from the new position and did not increment the count.

+Developing in Scheme has been very pleasant because of the REPL (the interactive Read Evaluate Print Loop).
+I've just typed bits of the solution and tested them interactively.
+Most days, my program actually runs correctly the first time I put it all together, because I've interactively tested and fixed the individual pieces.

+For this one, I had a small bug that I rotated the guard incorrectly from one orientation (turning left when they were facing east).
+I wrote a simple procedure to display the map because Scheme's `display` procedure did not align the rows nicely, and the bug was immediately apparent.

+The complexity of this solution is the number of steps in the guard's path before they leave the map.
+Presuming that the walk terminates, that is at most four times the number of empty spaces in the map (they could enter each space multiple times, but always in a different direction if they don't get caught in a loop).
+So it's O(*n*) where *n* is the size of the map.

+### Part Two

+For part one, the guard's walk terminated by walking off the map.
+Part two of the task asks us to find ways to place a single obstacle in the map to cause the guard's walk to enter a loop (not terminate).
+The task is to count the number of different ways we can place such an obstacle.

+The insight you need is that the guard will loop if they ever enter a space they have been in before, facing the same direction as before.
+So it's not enough to record the spaces the guard has walked through, we also need to record the direction they were facing.

+I tweaked my part one solution in some small ways.
+Instead of representing the direction the guard was facing by a pair of row delta and column delta (like (-1,0) for north), I just used a character in {`^`, `>`, `V`, `<`}.
+Then I needed helper functions to rotate the direction (as before but with the new representation) and to convert the direction to a position delta.

+Then for the solution, I looped over all the empty spaces in the map.
+For each one, I copied the map because I was going to mutate it during the walk.
+For every space the guard walked through, I stored the list of directions they were facing.
+Then, if they walked off the map I could report false (no loop).
+If they encountered an obstacle, I could rotate them as before and continue walking.
+If they entered an empty space, I mutated the copy of the map to replace the dot (.) with the singleton list of their direction.
+If they entered a space that they had been in before (represented by a list of directions), and facing in a direction that they had been in before, I could report true (a loop was detected).
+Otherwise, I mutated the copy of the map to add the current direction to the historical list of directions and to continue walking.

+Scheme is also particularly attractive for solutions like this.
+I didn't have to define a bunch of type definitions to use a representation of a map where some cells contained characters and some cells contained lists of characters.

+Checking the map is O(*n*) where *n* is the size of the map.
+Either the guard walks off the map as before, or enters a loop.
+In either case, they can only visit at most the number of empty spaces in the map (up to four times each space).
+Placing obstacles in each emtpy space and checking the map gives a total complexity of O(*n*^2).
+This program took a second or two to run --- noticably more than checking a single walk but still fast enough.